2013 Florida State Seminoles football team: Preseason

 After the season, FSU lost six coaches from their coaching staff.
 Defensive coordinator Mark Stoops left his position at Florida State to take the job as head coach at Kentucky.
 D.J.
 Eliot left his position as defensive ends coach to assist Stoops at Kentucky as defensive coordinator.
-Eddie Gran, who served as runningback coach and special teams coordinator as well as associate head coach, also left the staff to serve as offensive coordinator at Cincinnati.
+Eddie Gran, who served as running back coach and special teams coordinator as well as associate head coach, also left the staff to serve as offensive coordinator at Cincinnati.
 Offensive coordinator James Coley left Florida State to take the same position at Miami.
 Greg Hudson, an assistant head coach left his position to become the defensive coordinator at Purdue.
 Quarterbacks coach Dameyune Craig left Florida State to return to Auburn, his alma mater.

 Former Alabama assistant coach, Jeremy Pruitt, joined the Florida State staff as the new defensive coordinator, replacing Mark Stoops.
 Former Tennessee assistant coach Sal Sunseri was hired as defensive ends coach.
 Former Minnesota head coach Tim Brewster was hired as tight ends coach.
-Former South Carolina assistant coach Jimmy Graham was hired as runningbacks coach.
-Former Georgia Tech Defensive coordinator Charles Kelly was hired as linebackers coach and special teams.
+Former South Carolina assistant coach Jimmy Graham was hired as running backs coach.
+Former Georgia Tech defensive coordinator Charles Kelly was hired as linebackers coach and special teams.
 Randy Sanders was hired as quarterbacks coach.

 Prior to the start of the season, wide receiver Greg Dent was suspended indefinitely following an arrest and subsequent charge of sexual battery.
 Just days later, Tight end transfer Kevin Haplea suffered a torn ACL during workouts, ruled to be out for the season.
 During the offseason, tight end Nick O'Leary (grandson of Jack Nicklaus) was involved in a motorcycle accident but recovered before the start of the season.
 Just before fall practice, tight end Christo Kourtzidis chose to transfer.
 At the start of fall practice, freshman tight end Jeremy Kerr suffered a knee cartilage tear leaving him sidelined for an undetermined amount of time.
 In August, wide receiver Willie Haulstead was released from the team after being named academically ineligible.
-Runningback Mario Pender was also declared ineligible due to academics.
+Running back Mario Pender was also declared ineligible due to academics.
 Jarred Haggins, a wide receiver, suffered a knee stress fracture in practice causing him to miss the season.

 In the ACC Media Poll, Florida State was voted to finish second in the Atlantic Division.
 FSU led the league with six preseason All-ACC selections in Tre' Jackson, Bryan Stork, and James Wilder, Jr. on offense along with Timmy Jernigan, Christian Jones, and Lamarcus Joyner on defense.